ammrat13/ammrat13.org/_posts/2025-08-16-multiple_covering.md

 %% \gamma(t) = \begin{pmatrix} e^{2\pi i \cdot t} & -e^{2\pi i \cdot t} & z_3 & \cdots & z_n \end{pmatrix}^\intercal %%

-is contractible to a point.[^8] Now look at the function
+is contractible to a point.
+It doesn't matter what the higher components @@z_3,
+\cdots, z_n@@ are exactly, as long as they are distinct and don't lie on the unit circle.
+Now look at the function

 %% f(\mathbf{z}) = z_1 - z_2 %%